yairsabag/mongodb-mcp-server/README.md

 - Detailed instructions with screenshots can be found in this [document](https://docs.google.com/document/d/1_C8QBMZ5rwImV_9v4G96661OqcBk1n1SfEgKyNalv9c/edit?tab=t.2hhewstzj7ck#bookmark=id.nktw0lg0fn7t).

 Note: If you make changes to your MCP server code, rebuild the project with `npm run build` and restart the server and Claude Desktop.

+## 🤝 Contributing

+Interested in contributing?
+Great!
+Please check our [Contributing Guide](CONTRIBUTING.md) for guidelines on code contributions, standards, adding new tools, and troubleshooting information.